Getting divorced sucks! Going through a divorce without understanding Nevada Alimony can suck more.

 Yes.
 The receiving party will have to declare the alimony received on their tax return as income.

 Divorced BEFORE the end of 2018?
-The any alimony payments made are deductible to the paying spouse.
+Any alimony payments made are deductible to the paying spouse.

 Great article, but you didn’t really answer the question…how much alimony will I get in my Nevada Divorce/how much alimony will I have to pay?